SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_02/PHASE_4/Readme.md

 **Reason**

-The OSS CAD Suite binaries were not added to the system PATH.
+The OSS CAD Suite binaries were not included in the system PATH.

 **Solution**